-If we’re confident that your application has all the information we need, we get the processing underway.
+If we’re confident that your application has all the information we need, we'll get the processing underway.
+To do this we:

-- We calculate your application fee, which needs to be paid at the same time as you lodge your application.
+- Calculate your application fee which needs to be paid at the same time as you lodge your application.

-- We prepare a report on your application and decide whether it should be ‘notified’.
+- Prepare a report on your application and decide whether it should be notified.
 This decision depends on:

 - the type of resource consent you’ve applied for

-- whether your proposal has no effects, its effects are minor or its effects are more than minor
+- the effects of your proposal (no effects, minor effects or its effects are more than minor)

 - whether you have written approvals from affected parties